Circle formula

 Equation of a circle

-In coordinate geometry, a circle can be expressed using a number of equations based on various constraints.
+In coordinate geometry, a circle can be expressed using different equations and based on various constraints.

 where (x, y) is any point on the circle.

-Squaring both sides of the equation, we get the equation of the circle:
+Squaring both sides of the equation, yields the standard equation of a circle:

 (x - h)2 + (y - k)2 = r2